Television in South Africa: Introduction of television

+Emergence of TV2/TV3 and M-Net

-On 1 January 1982, two services were introduced: TV2, broadcasting in Zulu and Xhosa, and TV3, broadcasting in Sotho and Tswana, aimed at a Black urban audience.
+On 31 December 1981, two services were introduced: TV2, broadcasting in Zulu and Xhosa, and TV3, broadcasting in Sotho and Tswana, aimed at a Black urban audience.
+The existing SABC TV channel was renamed TV1.
 In 1985, a new service called TV4 was introduced, carrying sports and entertainment programming, using the TV2 and TV3 broadcast channels, which then had to end transmission at 21:00.

 In 1992, TV2, TV3, and TV4 were combined into a new service called CCV (Contemporary Community Values).
 A third channel, known as TSS (Topsport Surplus Sport), was introduced, with Topsport being the brand name for the SABC's sports coverage.
 However, this was replaced by NNTV (National Network TV), an educational, non-commercial channel, in 1994.

 The main channel, now called TV1, was divided evenly between English and Afrikaans, as before.
 It also became available in Walvis Bay, an enclave of South Africa in Namibia, which was then under South African administration.
 A live feed of the channel was broadcast via Intelsat and retransmitted on a local low-power repeater.

 In 1986, the SABC's monopoly was challenged by the launch of a subscription-based service known as M-Net, backed by a consortium of newspaper publishers, on 1 October.
 However, as part of M-Net’s licensing restrictions, it could not broadcast news programmes, which remained the preserve of the SABC.
 Despite this, M-Net began broadcasting a current affairs programme called Carte Blanche in 1988.

 As the state-controlled broadcaster, the SABC was accused of bias towards the apartheid regime, providing only limited coverage of opposition politicians.

+Bantustans

+The bantustan of Bophuthatswana was served by Bop TV (31 December 1983) and Mmabatho Television (1990), both established by the Bophuthatswana Broadcasting Corporation (BopBC).
+Not long after Bop TV started, Ciskei started a privately-owned TBN station (TBN Ciskei) and Transkei started an M-Net affiliate under a public-private arrangement (M-Net Transkei).